zSayf/SayfAiTextFixer/README.md

 ![English Demo 2](https://i.giphy.com/gI1fhmSdiaQvymHnfI.webp)
 ![Arabic Demo](https://i.giphy.com/DjuPvo1hxQLuUI1TMo.webp)

+**🚀 Ready to get started?** [Jump to Installation Guide](#-installation)

 ---

 ## 🚀 What is Sayf AI Text Fixer?

-**Sayf AI Text Fixer** is an enterprise-grade desktop automation tool that brings professional AI-powered text enhancement to **any Windows application**.
+**Sayf AI Text Fixer** is a professional desktop automation tool that brings AI-powered text enhancement to **any Windows application**.
 With 8 specialized AI processing modes and advanced Windows integration, it transforms how you work with text across your entire system.

 ### 🎯 Perfect For
 - **📚 Students** writing essays, reports, and academic papers